 - burlap garland

-- six to nine inch string of faux pearls
+- six to nine inch string of faux pearls, glass beads or ribbon

 - tacky glue